kennethhoytwoodruff/BikeDeed/README.md

 10. npm run server
 11. Make sure you have an Internet connection and go to http://localhost:8080 with your browser.

-# configure and start IPFS
+# Configure and start IPFS
 1. ipfs init
 2. ipfs config Addresses.API /ip4/0.0.0.0/tcp/5001
 3. ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["*"]'